 • This form is a rarer type of depression.

-• Pregnant women are at an increased risk of depression.
+• Pregnant women are at an increased risk.
 The period covers the prenatal period and the first year after birth.